short-greg/mistify/README.md

 # Mistify

-Mistify is a library built on PyTorch for building Fuzzy Neural Networks or Neurofuzzy Systems.
+Mistify is a library built on PyTorch for building Neurofuzzy Systems.
+A neurofuzzy system is a trainable fuzzy system, typically consisting of a fuzzifier, rules layers, and a defuzzifier.
+Mistify provides a variety of modules to use at each layer of the pipeline

 ## Installation